unisonweb/unisonweb-org/src/data/blog/posts/2021-06-03-m2-release/index.md

 There are a few events coming up: regular "office hours", a documentation day, and a Unison workshop at ZuriHac.
 See [the event calendar](/calendar).

 Following M2, the next major release will be a beta release which includes the distributed programming API and a number of improvements to UCM and the codebase UI.
-After that will be mostly bugfixes and polish before our first general availability release!
+We'll be publishing a roadmap soon.
+After the beta release will be mostly bugfixes and polish before our first general availability release!

 🌻